nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `find`, `find d/03-01` (invalid date input)<br>
        Expected: Error message shown

+### Editing an event

+1. Edit an event's details while all events are being shown

+    1. Prerequisites: View all events using the `view` command.
+Multiple events in the list.
+       Edited event does not already exist in the address book.
+Edited details are not the same as the original details.

+    1. Test case: `edit 1 c/5`<br>
+       Expected: First event capacity is updated to 5.
+Updated event details shown in the status message.

+    1. Test case: `edit 0`<br>
+       Expected: No event is edited.
+Error details shown in the status message.

+    1. Other incorrect delete commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Deleting an event